mwaseem75/iris-fhir-client/README.md

 * Get Resources information by providing resource
 * Get Resources details by all or by Patient
 * List Resource details from command prompt and from web interface
+* Search in Patient Resource
 * Create Patient and Patient Observation Resource
-* Programatically add any open source FHIR server

 ## Recommendation
  * Read related documentations [HL7 FHIR ](https://www.hl7.org/fhir/)